 There’s been an NZ government project over the last few years to build a network of long distance MTB trails, and the TA’18 route was designed to take in as many of those as possible as it made its way down the length of the country, linked by rural gravel roads, cycle paths and the least busy tarmac possible, only taking the direct way down the highways when there was no possible alternative.
-I chose to add another 500km to the total distance by riding up to the start from the Bay of Islands and going on from the finish to tour around the Catlins, but I’ll gloss over the misery of riding through the terrible weather on both those extensions to concentrate on the event itself here.
+I chose to add another 500km to the total distance by riding up to the start from the Bay of Islands and going on from the finish to tour around the Catlins, but I’ll gloss over the unpleasantness of riding through terrible weather on both those extensions to concentrate here on the event itself.

 The Tour Aotearoa brevet had been held once before, as a one-off in 2016 with 300 riders, but demand for a repeat led to this second edition.
 This time there were 600 places, all of which were taken several months ahead of the start.
 There was no entry fee, but we were required instead to make a charitable donation and to offset the carbon emissions from our travel out and back.
 To avoid overwhelming local infrastructure and services before the field had spread out, we were split into six waves of 100 riders each, with the waves starting on different days spread over a two week period.